apache/druid/docs/querying/caching.md

 Here, entire results of individual queries are cached, meaning Druid no longer needs to merge the per-segment results on the Broker.

-Whole-query caching is controlled by the parameters `useResultLevelCache` and `populateResultLevelCache` and runtime properties `druid.broker.cache.*`.
+Whole-query result caching is controlled by the parameters `useResultLevelCache` and `populateResultLevelCache` and runtime properties `druid.broker.cache.*`.

 > **Use whole-query caching when segments are stable and you are not using real-time ingestion**
 >